dansmyers/IntroToCS-Fall-2019/Labs/1-Poetry-and-Math.md

 Java makes a distinction between **integer division**, where both arguments are whole numbers, and regular division, where at least one number contains a decimal point.

+When you divide two integers, Java always **truncates** the result, rounding it down towards zero.

 Try calculating `15.0 / 4` and `15 / 4.0` and verify that those expressions yield the correct answers.

 ## It's a Trap(ezoid)!